 We await a response from the debtor after their receipt of the letter of demand.
 We will support in negotiation between parties where required.

 If the letter of demand proves unsuccessful we can then file a claim with the appropriate court.
 The amount and type of claim will depend on the route taken.

-Post any successful court decision, its possible the debtor may still not pay up.
-We will advise on the appropriate next steps to enforce the collection.
+Post any successful court decision, it’s possible the debtor may still not pay up.
+We will advise on the appropriate next steps to enforce the collection of the debt.

 Baiross is the managing partner of IRB Law LLP.
 He is an experienced lawyer with an excellent reputation across a broad selection of practice areas including divorce, insolvency, crime, probate, syariah, and civil litigation.

 Muntaz is a partner in I.R.B.
 Law and oversees the work of associates as well as manages the firm with the Managing Partner.
 She holds two degrees from the National University of Singapore.

 Ashwin has a keen passion in criminal defence and contested matrimonial matters.
 He has gained a reputation for fearlessly fighting for the defence of accused persons in all types of criminal offences.

 Kulvinder’s practice focuses on civil and commercial litigation, and matrimonial affairs.
 She has successfully obtained sole custody and highly favorable access arrangements for her clients (both mothers and fathers).